-Septic emboli are blot clots containing bacteria that become dislodged from their source and travel through the body.
+A septic embolus is a blood clot containing bacteria that become dislodged from their source and travelled through the body.
 Septic emboli become trapped in small terminal blood vessels, blocking them.

 Septic emboli damage the body tissues in two ways:

 Septic emboli are a consequence of an infection and their presence should always prompt a search for the primary source.
 Their consequences range from mild skin changes to serious life-threatening infections.

 Septic embolic occur in people at increased risk of infections, particularly of the heart lining and blood vessels.
 These include: